WenbinFei/wenbinfei.github.io/_posts/2020-08-10-complex-network-theory.md

 Then what is complex network theory?
 Complex network theory provides you the knowledge to quantify the network or the importance of individual nodes and edges in a network.
 Let’s take a community for example, how to know who is important?

 - Person A says that he is important since more people knows him.
-In complex network theory, the feature A uses is degree based on the amount.
+In complex network theory, the feature that person A uses is degree based on the amount.
 - Person B says that the mates live close to him.
-In complex network theory, the feature B uses is closeness centrality based on the distance.
+In complex network theory, the feature that person B uses is closeness centrality based on the distance.
-- Person C say that the queen is my friend.
+- Person C say that the Queen is my friend.
 Of course, your friend is more important, you are more important.
-This is called eigenvector centrality which also considering the importance of the neighbouring nodes.
+This is called eigenvector centrality which considers the importance of the neighbouring nodes.
-- Person D says that I own FaceBook and people rely on him to maintain relationship online.
-This is betweenness centrality evaluate the role of a node or an edge as a 'bridge'.
+- Person D says that he owns FaceBook and people rely on him to maintain relationship.
+This is betweenness centrality to evaluate the role of a node or an edge acting as a 'bridge'.

 <body>
 	<p align="center">